 Fresh truffle can be enjoyed on the seasonal menus of an increasing number of NZ’s best restaurants, hotels and lodges.
 To purchase fresh truffle, please refer to the list of NZTA member truffle producers.

 What price do NZ truffles sell for?

 The highest price paid for a New Zealand truffle is reported to be equivalent to NZ$9,000/Kg.
-Farm gate prices for Grade A Perigord black and bianchetto are around NZ$3,000 – $4,000 plus GST/ Kg.
+Currently, top quality Perigord black and bianchetto sell for around NZ$2 – $3 plus GST per gram.

 What are the benefits of New Zealand Truffle Association membership?

 Meet and learn from other growers, NZ and international truffle experts.
 Enjoy reduced member rates for annual Conference, Field Tours and Gala Truffle Dinner attendance.
 Receive annual updates on the rapidly developing Australian truffle industry.
 Receive regular newsletters and information about latest truffle and mushroom research.
 Gain access to information resources in the NZTA website members’ area.
 Receive invitations to workshops, regional meetings and other training and information opportunities as they arise.
 Contribute toward the development and influence the direction of the NZ truffle growing industry.